PostgREST/postgrest/api.rst

   GET /rpc/add_them?a=1&b=2 HTTP/1.1

-For POST and GET the keys of the object match the parameter names.
+The function parameter names match the JSON object keys in the POST case, for the GET case they match the query parameters ``?a=1&b=2``.
 Note that PostgreSQL converts parameter names to lowercase unless you quote them like :sql:`CREATE FUNCTION foo("mixedCase" text) ...`.
 You can also call a function that takes a single parameter of type json by sending the header :code:`Prefer: params=single-object` with your request.
 That way the JSON request body will be used as the single argument.

 .. note::